2019 is the UNESCO International Year of Indigenous Languages. UNESCO has chosen to focus on languages for the following reasons:

-NAIDOC Week is a time to celebrate Aboriginal and Torres Strait Islander history, culture and achievements and is an opportunity to recognise the contributions that Indigenous Australians make to their country.
-The theme for NAIDOC 2017 is “Our Languages Matter”.
+NAIDOC (National Aborigines and Islanders Day Observance Committee) Week in early July each year, is a time to celebrate Aboriginal and Torres Strait Islander history, culture and achievements.
+In 2017, the theme for the week was “Our Languages Matter”.

-“Our Languages Matter” aims to celebrate the unique and essential role that Indigenous languages play in cultural identity, linking people to their land and water and in the transmission of Aboriginal and Torres Strait Islander history, spirituality and rites, through story and song.
+“Our Languages Matter” aimed to celebrate the unique and essential role that Indigenous languages play in cultural identity.
+Languages play a vital role in linking people to their land and water, and in the sharing of Aboriginal and Torres Strait Islander history and spirituality through story and song.

 “Aboriginal and Torres Strait languages are not just a means of communication, they express knowledge about everything: law, geography, history, family and human relationships, philosophy, religion, anatomy, childcare, health, caring for country, astronomy, biology and food.

-Each language is associated with an area of land and has a deep spiritual significance and it is through their own languages, that Indigenous nations maintain their connection with their ancestors, land and law” (Anne Martin, National NAIDOC Committee Co-Chair).
+Each language is associated with an area of land and has a deep spiritual significance and it is through their own languages, that Indigenous nations maintain their connection with their ancestors, land and law” (Anne Martin, National NAIDOC Committee Co-Chair 2017).

 - Read more about Aboriginal languages in the links below.
 Then make a presentation on one of the following topics: